“What you think it is?”

 Arnold took the meat and paid.

 Arnold smiled in return and shot off a mock salute, then left the way he had come in.
-When he was gone, Mickey let the smile slip from his face, breathed a sigh of relief, and flipped the sign and locked the door.
+When he’d left, Mickey let the smile slip from his face, breathed a sigh of relief, finally flipped the sign and locked the door.

 Angel meat smells like Heaven.
-At least, that’s what Mickey thought.
+At least, that’s what Mickey thought as the meat sizzled and filled the kitchen with its aroma.
 It browned up nice, pink running from it in thin rivulets.
 He seasoned it, salt and pepper, flipped it, and pulled it from the fire.
-Ketchup and mustard, a slice of cheese, and a bed of lettuce.
+Ketchup and mustard, mayo on the bottom bun, a slice of cheese, red onion, and a bed of lettuce.
 His hands shook as he sat down, the angel burger patient on his plate.

-The smell was maddening.
+The smell drove him to distraction.
 Savory and meaty and wholesome.
 He couldn’t resist, and when he took the first bite, he found the smell didn’t lie.
 It was Heaven.

-Arnold strolled in at nine am as usual.
-He was grinning ear to ear.
+Arnold strolled in at nine am as usual, wearing an ear to ear grin.

 “Gimme the usual steaks, Mick, and make it at least ten pounds of that burger!”